JEFFKAY16/math-magicians/README.md

 # Math Magicians

 "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations & read a random math-related quote.
+It's a Single Page App (SPA) that allows users to make simple calculations & read a random math-related quote.

 ## Live Demo
 - [`See Live Demo`](https://confident-shirley-a5a626.netlify.app)